How Jiro Is Personalized For You

 Benchmarks are not evaluative.
 They are a reference point for your own interpretation.

-How Personalization Adapts to Data Coverage
+How Personalization Adapts To Data Coverage

-The depth of personalization Jiro Health provides depends on how much of your clinical activity is captured in the real-world dataset.
+The depth of personalization Jiro provides depends on how much of your clinical activity is captured in the real-world dataset.
 Coverage varies based on your geography, payer mix, and practice setting.

 How Consult Is Personalized

 Consult draws on the same real-world data that powers the Practice tab to contextualize its responses.
-When relevant, Consult incorporates patterns from your attributed patient population — such as payer mix, diagnosis distribution, or treatment patterns — to provide responses grounded in data specific to your clinical context rather than generic population-level evidence alone.
+When relevant, Consult incorporates patterns from your attributed patient population, such as payer mix, diagnosis distribution, or treatment patterns, to provide responses grounded in data specific to your clinical context rather than generic population-level evidence alone.

 The degree of personalization in Consult responses depends on data coverage in the same way as Practice metrics: where coverage is high, responses can draw on your specific panel; where coverage is limited, responses rely on specialty-level or broader population data, with appropriate caveats noted inline.